SheepyCami/Census-application-Backend-Only/README.md

 2. Environment Variables
 3. Additional Libraries/Packages
 4. NodeJS Version Used
-5. Database Setup
+5. Database Setup - Restart the Database
-6. Testing Frontend Application
+6. Testing Render with the Frontend Application
-7. Testing Backend with Postman - Postman Setup
+7. Testing Backend with Postman - Postman Render Setup
 8. Deplyment to Render.com
 9. Additional notes and instructions: